 I came up with user tasks for Dominique based on my research insights, persona generation and experience mapping.
 I narrowed my focus to the epic of mental health tools, and decided to intervene by creating a digital solution that helps BIPOC in Canada find and book a consultation with a therapist.

-Two rounds of user testing and iterations were completing with the greyscale prototypes.
-This process was a massive reality check on the importance of not designing solely based on my own intuition.
+Two rounds of user testing and iterations were conducted with the greyscale prototypes.
+This process was a massive reality check on the importance of not designing solely on intuition.
 Test participants found many of Haven's elements confusing and difficult to navigate.

 Approaching Haven's visual identity; I wanted to emulate happiness, comfort and community.
-I drew inspiration from bold and colourful images; which I ended up injecting into the app.
+I drew inspiration from bold and joyful images; which I injected into the UI.

-I designed a responsive website to support Haven.
-I chose to boldly display the same images used in the app design to communicate brand identity and aspirations.
+I designed a responsive website to support the project.
+I chose to boldly display the same images used in the app design to communicate Haven's brand identity.

 Haven aims to help BIPOC struggling with mental illness find resources quickly and easily.
-Haven aims to minimize police intervention by providing a space where users can access comprehensive care.
+My goal is to minimize police intervention by providing a space where users can access comprehensive care.

-Although I believe Haven's features accomodate this goal; I wanted to explore opportunities using Tarot Cards of Tech.
+But I can't take my own word for it.
+I explored potential impact using the Tarot Cards of Tech.
 I examined Haven using the 'Scandal' card.
-My greatest fear for Haven is contributing to the very reason it exists; causing a mental helath crisis to end in tragedy.
-This could occur by not correctly connecting users with the help they need; resulting in police intervention or emergency.
+My greatest fear for Haven is contributing to the very reason it exists; a mental health crisis ending in tragedy.
+By not correctly connecting users with the help they need I risk the outcome of police intervention.

-I aim to mitigate this risk by ensuring Haven's resources reflect the number of users and making crisis support within the app as accessible as possible.
+I aim to mitigate this risk by ensuring Haven's resources reflect users needs and making crisis support within the app as accessible as possible.